ibm-watson-data-lab/--deprecated--simple-data-pipe-connector-slack/README.md

-> Hey there!
-So you want to build your own Simple Data Pipe connector?
-[Start here](https://github.com/ibm-cds-labs/simple-data-pipe-connector-template/wiki/How-to-build-a-Simple-Data-Pipe-connector-using-this-template).

-***

 # Simple Data Pipe connector for slack.com

-This connector uses [the Slack REST API](https://api.slack.com/) to fetch all messages from one or more channels and the [Simple Data Pipe SDK](https://github.com/ibm-cds-labs/simple-data-pipe-sdk) to store them in Cloudant.
+This connector uses [the Slack REST API](https://api.slack.com/) to fetch messages from one or more channels.
+The [Simple Data Pipe SDK](https://github.com/ibm-cds-labs/simple-data-pipe-sdk) is used to store the records in Cloudant.

 Need to load data from other sources?
 Check out the [connector repository](https://developer.ibm.com/clouddataservices/simple-data-pipe-connectors/).